Ash

 How hot is Vancouver in June?

 The weather in Vancouver in June is generally warm and sunny, though not as hot and dry as in July and August.
-You may also notice a large variation between the early and later part of the month.
+You may also notice a large variation between the early and later parts of the month.

-Temperatures typically average between 18 and 22 degrees Celsius (64-71 Fahrenheit), though hot spells are increasingly frequent – particularly towards the end of the month.
+Temperatures typically average between 18 and 22 degrees Celsius (64-71 Fahrenheit), though hot spells are increasingly frequent, particularly towards the end of the month.

 What time does it get dark in Vancouver in June?

 In June, the average day in Vancouver has 16.2 hours of daylight.
-Sunrise typically happens around 5:07 AM, with sunset falling at 9:17 PM.
+Sunrise typically happens around 5:06 AM, with sunset falling at 9:21 PM.

 Looking to get off the beaten track?
 Check out our guide to the top Vancouver Hidden Gems.